you are already a guild member, there are more detailed

 are the benefits of joining the guild?

-A: You receive a monthly newsletter, opportunities to attend
+A: A monthly online newsletter, opportunities to attend

 professional workshops, discounts at some local yarn shops,

 attend social functions such as our potluck luncheon &

 founders day luncheon, attend knit-ins and knit-aways (weekend

 getaway just to knit, have fun & maybe learn something

 new!).
 Being around other knitters and seeing what they're

 knitting is very inspiring.
 You can also get knitting help

 the monthly meeting from 1:30 to 2:00) or during the month,